GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### There is not only a close analogy between the operations of the mind in general reasoning and its operations in the particular science of Algebra, but there is to a considerable extent an exact agreement in the laws by which the two classes of operations are conducted.
+> ### LISP has assisted a number of our most gifted fellow humans in thinking previously impossible thoughts.
 >
-> ~ *George Boole*
+> ~ *Edsger W. Dijkstra*

 ---
 ## 🏎 Quick Facts